SSWConsulting/SSW.Rules.Content/rules/datetime-fields-must-be-converted-to-universal-time/rule.md

 ```

 ::: bad
-Figure: Bad Example - Using .Net DateTime to manipulate dates and times.
+Figure: Bad example - Using .NET DateTime to manipulate dates and times
 :::

 ```csharp